Bouhm/stardew-valley-mods/NPCMapLocations/README.md

 ## Adding support for custom locations

 This documentation is for adding support for custom locations with **NPC Map Locatons**.
 This includes any newly added locations or modified existing locations.
-These instructions are intended for use on a PC.
+These instructions are intended to be followed on a PC.

 **For more information on other features and usage of the mod, check the [Nexus Mods page](https://www.nexusmods.com/stardewvalley/mods/239).**